12 Free Computer Science Summer Programs for High School Students

 Program selectivity: High

-Eligibility: Young girls who are rising high school seniors can apply for the program
+Eligibility: Girls who are rising high school seniors can apply for the program

-MIT’s Women Technology Program (WTP) introduces high-achieving high school girls to engineering through a four-week, hands-on summer residential program where they learn about the discipline through classes taught by female graduate students, lab work, and team-building exercises.
-Interested students can attend either the mechanical engineering track or the electrical engineering and computer science track.
+MIT’s Women Technology Program (WTP) introduces high school girls to engineering through a four-week summer residential program.
+You will learn about the discipline through classes taught by female graduate students, lab work, and team-building exercises.
+You can attend either the mechanical or electrical engineering and computer science tracks.
+To learn more about this program, check out our complete guide here.

 Location: Texas Tech University (Lubbock, TX)